Blog/Ultimate Guide to Fair Trade Coffee for Foodservice Businesses/Fair Trade Coffee for Restaurants: Key Benefits | Busy Bean Coffee

 What does fair trade certified coffee mean?

-Fair trade certified coffee means the beans were grown and traded according to standards set by organizations like Fair Trade USA.
-These standards include a guaranteed minimum price for farmers, a premium for community projects, and requirements for safe working conditions and environmental stewardship.
-When you buy certified coffee, you are supporting a more equitable supply chain.
+Fair trade certified coffee means the beans were grown and traded according to standards set by organizations like Fair Trade USA or Fairtrade International.
+These standards include a guaranteed minimum price for farmers (currently $1.40 per pound for Arabica, plus a $0.20 premium for organic), a community development premium, and requirements for safe working conditions and environmental stewardship.
+When you buy certified coffee, you are supporting a more equitable supply chain that empowers smallholder farmers.

 Is fair trade coffee better quality?

 Not necessarily—fair trade focuses on social and economic criteria, not taste.
 However, many fair trade cooperatives also implement quality improvement programs because they receive higher prices for better beans.
 In practice, fair trade coffee is often specialty-grade, meaning it scores 80+ points on the Specialty Coffee Association's 100-point scale.
-At Busy Bean Coffee, we source only fair trade beans that also meet high quality standards.
+At Busy Bean Coffee, we source only fair trade beans that also meet high quality standards, ensuring a delicious cup for your customers.

 How can I verify a restaurant's fair trade claim?